SolhavenGames/Elementals-of-Tulia/README.md

 - **_Ember_** blames Humanity for losing **_Kael_** (the injury prior weakening him), and declares a personal war on them with **_Adva's_** support.
 - Accusations of Tixolam using Forbidden Elements or banned technology rise, which Tixolam does not respond to.
 ### T-Year 919
+- News of Forbidden Elements not being myths spread like wildfire, and the possibility of such shakes Tulia to its core.
+- Gods begin sticking their hands in Dal yon Tulia in attempts to tip the scale, causing millions more deaths.
+- News of Forbidden Elements reach Earth, though some already knew due to **_Ember_** awakening Hellfire.
 - Coven and Phlanax nations alike begin their own Forbidden Element experiments.
 (T-Year 919 - Present)
 - **_Adva_** seeks Squall to further assist **_Ember_** in her Crusade.
 (E-Year 2034)
+- **_Rai_** and **_Arete_**, seeing the hostile Earth Institution, pursue Deluge and Bastion.